Celtus (band)

-Celtus is a Celtic new age band founded by Pat McManus and John McManus of Mama's Boys.
-The sound of the band was described by their manager to Billboard as "Pink Floyd meets Clannad meets Enigma."
-The band worked with Nick Beggs, Rupert Hine, Gary Barnacle, Stephen W Tayler, Neil Bennett and been among list of Ayreon guest musicians.
+Celtus was a Celtic new age band founded by brothers Pat and John McManus of Mama's Boys.
+Their sound was described by their manager as "Pink Floyd meets Clannad meets Enigma."
+The band worked with Nick Beggs, Rupert Hine, Gary Barnacle, Stephen W Tayler, Neil Bennett and have been on the list of Ayreon guest musicians.
 Celtus have been hosted by the Classic Rock Society.

-After recording two studio albums for Sony S2 the band were surprisingly dropped by their record label.
-They went on however, recording two further studio albums and a live album on the Shamrock label before disbanding.
+After recording two studio albums for Sony S2, the band were dropped by the label.
+They recorded two further studio albums and a live album on the Shamrock label before disbanding.

-John McManus effectively retired from the spotlight but brother Pat McManus went back to hard rock and started a new band, "The Pat McManus Band" which play regular live shows containing original material, Mama's Boys songs and the occasional classic cover version.
-John McManus has occasionally joined the band on stage, notably as guest vocalist and bass player for the classic Mamas Boys standard "Needle In The Groove".
+John McManus retired but Pat returned to hard rock and started "The Pat McManus Band" which play regular shows containing original material, Mama's Boys songs and covers of classics.
+John McManus has occasionally joined the band on stage, notably as guest vocalist and bass player for the Mama's Boys standard "Needle In The Groove".